Xerdi/gitinfo-lua/README.md

 In order to install this package the 'TDS' tree has to be copied to a directory LaTeX will search in.
 Consult `tlmgr conf texmf TEXMFHOME` to get any ideas of where that should be.

-In order to get the TDS tree of `git-latex`'s source run `make prepare`.
+In order to get the TDS tree of `gitinfo-lua`'s source run `make prepare`.
 This target uses package `ctanify`, which is a perl module.
 Make sure to have the Perl module `libfile-copy-recursive-perl`.
 Afterward it can be installed with: